davide-marino00/PBI_DOCS/refac.md

 ```dax
 MAX(vw_missing_timesheet[ContractHours]) - MAX(vw_missing_timesheet[Hours_])
 ```
-- **DAX Explanation (Generated):** The DAX expression you provided calculates the difference between two values related to hours worked on a contract.
+- **DAX Explanation (Generated):** The DAX expression you provided calculates the difference between two values related to hours worked and contracted hours for employees or contractors.
 Here's a breakdown of what it does in simple business terms:

-1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression finds the maximum number of hours that are supposed to be worked according to the contract.
-Essentially, it retrieves the highest value of hours that should have been logged for a particular contract.
+1. **MAX(vw_missing_timesheet[ContractHours])**: This part of the expression retrieves the maximum number of contracted hours from the `vw_missing_timesheet` table.
+Contracted hours refer to the total hours that an employee or contractor is expected to work as per their contract.

-2. **MAX(vw_missing_timesheet[Hours_])**: This part finds the maximum number of hours that have actually been recorded or logged by the employees for that same contract.
-It looks for the highest value of hours that have been submitted in the timesheet.
+2. **MAX(vw_missing_timesheet[Hours_])**: This part retrieves the maximum number of hours actually recorded or worked by the employee or contractor from the same table.

-3. **Subtraction**: The expression then subtracts the maximum logged hours (actual hours worked) from the maximum contract hours (expected hours).
+3. **Subtraction**: The expression then subtracts the maximum recorded hours (actual hours worked) from the maximum contracted hours.

-**What it achieves**: The result of this calculation gives you the number of hours that are missing or unaccounted for in the timesheet compared to what was expected based on the contract.
-If the result is positive, it indicates that there are hours that should have been logged but weren't.
-If it's zero or negative, it means that the logged hours meet or exceed the expected contract hours.
+**What it achieves**: The result of this calculation gives you the maximum number of hours that are missing or unaccounted for, meaning it shows how many hours an employee or contractor has not worked compared to what they were supposed to work according to their contract.

-In summary, this measure helps identify any discrepancies between expected and actual hours worked, which is crucial for managing contracts and ensuring that all work hours are properly accounted for.
+In summary, this measure helps identify any discrepancies between expected and actual work hours, which can be useful for managing workforce productivity and ensuring compliance with contractual obligations.

 **`PercentageCompleteness`**